Hutsul Republic: Creation

-Hungarian invasion

-The state finally failed when it was occupied temporarily by Hungarian troops on 11 June 1919.
+The state finally fell when its claimed territory was occupied by Romanian troops on 11 June 1919.
 The territory claimed by this state accepted the admission into the First Czechoslovak Republic in September 1919, where it remained during the interwar period.
 On 15 March 1939, just for a day, after its proclamation the Ukrainian state named Carpatho-Ukraine claimed its independence but was soon occupied by Hungarian troops and was annexed by Hungary until the end of World War II.
 After the war, the region became the Carpathian Oblast of the Ukrainian Soviet Socialist Republic, as part of the Soviet Union.